Skip to main content

 The Body’s Chemical Messengers

-The operates through a series of feedback loops, much like a sophisticated thermostat.
+The endocrine system operates through a series of feedback loops, much like a sophisticated thermostat.
 When hormone levels drop below a certain threshold, the body signals for more production; conversely, when levels are too high, production is suppressed.
 This constant adjustment aims to maintain physiological equilibrium.
 However, various factors, including age, environmental influences, and lifestyle choices, can influence this regulatory system, leading to imbalances that manifest as noticeable changes in health.

 Hormones act as the body’s internal communication system, directing vital functions and maintaining physiological balance.